Shriya-23/Alertify/README.md

 💼 About Author

-Hi!
+Hey There!
 I’m Shriya Sharma-A Computer Science student passionate about building practical, data-driven, and impactful tech solutions.

 I love transforming ideas into simple, meaningful tools that bridge the gap between technology and real-world problems.